Ruby slippers: The Wizard of Oz (1939)

-In the MGM film, an adolescent farm girl named Dorothy Gale (played by Judy Garland), her dog Toto, and their farmhouse are swept away from Kansas by a tornado and taken to the magical Land of Oz.
+In the MGM film, an adolescent farm girl named Dorothy Gale (played by Judy Garland), her dog Toto, and their Kansas farmhouse are swept into the air by a tornado and transported to the Land of Oz.
 The house falls on and kills the Wicked Witch of the East, freeing the Munchkins from her tyranny.
-Glinda, the Good Witch of the North, arrives via magic bubble and shows Dorothy the dead woman's two feet sticking out from under the house wearing the ruby slippers.
+Glinda, the Good Witch of the North arrives via a magic bubble and shows Dorothy the dead woman's feet sticking out from under the house with the ruby slippers on them.
 When the Wicked Witch of the West comes to claim her dead sister's shoes, Glinda magically transfers them to Dorothy's feet.
-Glinda tells Dorothy to never take them off, as the slippers must be very powerful or the Wicked Witch would not want them so badly.
+Glinda tells Dorothy never to take them off, as the slippers must be very powerful, or the Wicked Witch would not want them so badly.
 Throughout the rest of the film, the Wicked Witch schemes to obtain the shoes.
-When she captures Dorothy, she tries to take the slippers, but receives a painful shock.
-The Wicked Witch then realizes that the slippers will only come off if the wearer is dead, so she decides to kill Dorothy.
+She tries to take the slippers when she captures Dorothy, but receives a painful shock.
+She then realizes that the slippers will only come off if the wearer is dead, so she decides to kill Dorothy.
 Before she does, however, Dorothy accidentally splashes her with a bucket of water, causing her to melt away.
-In the end, it is revealed that Dorothy can return home by simply closing her eyes, clicking the heels of the slippers together three times and repeating the phrase, "There's no place like home."
+In the end, Glinda reveals that Dorothy can return home by simply closing her eyes, clicking the slippers' heels together three times, and repeating the sentence, "There's no place like home."

 The slippers were designed by Gilbert Adrian, MGM's chief costume designer.
 Initially, two pairs were made in different styles.
 The so-called "Arabian test pair" was "a wildly jeweled, Arabian motif, with curling toes and heels."
 This pair was used in costume tests, but was rejected as unsuitable for Dorothy's Kansas farmgirl image.
-The second design was approved, with one modification.
+The second design was approved with one modification.
 The red bugle beads used to simulate rubies proved too heavy, so they were mostly replaced with sequins, about 2,300 for each shoe.

-It is believed that at least six or seven pairs of the final design were made.
+At least six or seven pairs of the final design are believed to have been made.
 According to producer Mervyn LeRoy, "We must have had five or ten pairs of those shoes".
 The wardrobe woman who worked on the film claimed "six identical pairs" had been made.
 Four pairs used in the movie have been accounted for.
 Rhys Thomas speculates that they were likely made by Joe Napoli of the Western Costume Company, and not all at once, but as the need arose.
-Garland requested one pair a half-size larger, as her feet would become slightly swollen in the afternoon from the rigors of morning rehearsals and filming.
 According to Rhys Thomas in his Los Angeles Times article, "all the ruby slippers are between Size 5 and 6, varying between B and D widths."